Storm Reid's A Wrinkle in Time Bracelet and More Movie Buff Style

 A week after the 90th Annual Academy Awards, in which audiences celebrated fan favorites like Coco, Guardians of the Galaxy, Vol. 2 and Beauty and the Beast, film continues to be at the forefront of pop culture conversations.
 From the box office smasher Black Panther to today's release of A Wrinkle in Time, movie tickets are selling fast and production companies like Disney are building on the anticipation with merchandise in partnership with top fashion and beauty brands.

-Case in point: In collaboration with Ava DuVernay's A Wrinkle in Time, jewelry company Alex and Ani enlisted Storm Reid, who plays the main character Meg Murray, to design her own piece of jewelry.
+For example, in collaboration with Ava DuVerynay's A Wrinkle in Time, jewelry company Alex and Ani enlisted Storm Reid, who plays the main character Meg Murray, to design her own piece of jewelry.
 As a result, her "I Am a Warrior" bracelet and 18 additional pieces are available for purchase now.
 In alignment with the journey of a smart young girl, the brand promises to donate all of its proceeds from Storm's design to First Book, an organization dedicated to providing high-quality education to U.S. children.

 That's not all!
 There are tons of movie collaborations that you can buy to show your support of your favorite Hollywood story.